 - Having direct access to guns

 If you are noticing your teen experiencing any of these symptoms, we recommend you seek help immediately.
 You can call 1-800-SUICIDE, or call your teen's school to speak with their guidance counselor, and you can also call 911.
 We also encourage you to speak directly to your teen and ask how they are feeling and your concerns as well.
 Direct communication (without placing judgement) is best.
-Tomorrow Alexa will discuss Warning Signs & What to look for in a teen.
-Later in the week Natalie will go over "How to get Help". , along with "How to Cope" with suicide if you've experienced this in your life.
+Thank you for reading, have a wonderful week.